TaserudConsulting/goprocmgr/CLI.md

 List stored servers in CSV format:
 : goprocmgr -list -list-format csv

-Add a new server:
+Add a new server (*name* is picked by the current working directory name):
-: goprocmgr -add "myserver start-command"
+: goprocmgr -add "start-command for server"

 Remove a server:
-: goprocmgr -remove "myserver"
+: goprocmgr -remove *name*

 Start a server:
-: goprocmgr -start "myserver"
+: goprocmgr -start *name*

 Stop a server:
-: goprocmgr -stop "myserver"
+: goprocmgr -stop *name*

 Tail the logs of a server:
-: goprocmgr -logs "myserver"
+: goprocmgr -logs *name*

 Print version:
 : goprocmgr -version